shuuse/SkiVision/README.md

 # SkiVision 🎿👀
-**Tracking skiers with computer vision using OpenCV, MediaPipe, and DeepSORT**
+**Tracking skiers with computer vision using OpenCV and MediaPipe**

 ![SkiVision preview](images/skier.png)